-2.5 What disclosure should be provided for distributable cash?
+2.5 What disclosure do we expect about non-GAAP financial measures such as distributable cash?

-As required by the accounting principles an issuer uses to prepare its financial statements (the issuer's GAAP), an income trust must disclose the cash distributed to unitholders in its financial statements.
-Income trusts may also disclose distributable cash.
-Income trusts generally include disclosure about historical distributable cash in continuous disclosure documents and estimated distributable cash in their prospectuses.
+Under GAAP, an income trust must disclose the cash distributed to unitholders in its financial statements.
+In addition to GAAP disclosure, income trusts generally also include disclosure about historical distributable cash figures in continuous disclosure documents and estimated distributable cash in their prospectuses.
+Because distributable cash is a non-GAAP financial measure, an income trust's distributable cash disclosure should include a reconciliation to the most directly comparable measure calculated in accordance with GAAP.

 We have concluded that distributable cash is a cash flow measure, not an income measure.
-To ensure readers understand the composition and relevance of distributable cash, income trusts should reconcile distributable cash to cash flows from operating activities.
-In determining cash flows from operating activities, income trusts should include borrowing costs and changes during the period in non-cash working capital balances.
+Therefore, distributable cash is fairly presented only when reconciled to cash flows from operating activities as presented in the income trust's financial statements.
+For clarity, cash flows from operating activities includes changes during the period in non-cash working capital balances.

-Specifically, income trusts should:
+Issuers should define any non-GAAP financial measure and explain its relevance to ensure it does not mislead investors.
+Issuers presenting non-GAAP financial measures should present those measures on a consistent basis from period to period.
+Specifically, in respect of distributable cash, income trusts should:

-- (i) state explicitly that distributable cash does not have any standardized meaning prescribed by the issuer's GAAP and is therefore unlikely to be comparable to similar measures presented by other issuers; - (ii) present cash flows from operating activities with equal or greater prominence than distributable cash;

-- (iii) explain why distributable cash provides useful information to investors and how management uses distributable cash as a financial measure; - (iv) provide a clear quantitative reconciliation from distributable cash to cash flows from operating activities, and refer to the reconciliation where distributable cash first appears in the disclosure document, or in the case of content on a website, in a manner that meets this objective (for example, by providing a link to the reconciliation); and - (v) explain any changes in the composition of distributable cash when compared to previously disclosed measures.
+- (i) state explicitly that distributable cash does not have any standardized meaning prescribed by GAAP and is therefore unlikely to be comparable to similar measures presented by other issuers; - (ii) present cash flows from operating activities with equal or greater prominence than distributable cash: - (iii) explain why distributable cash provides useful information to investors and how management uses distributable cash as a financial measure; - (iv) provide a clear quantitative reconciliation from distributable cash to cash flows from operating activities, and refer to the reconciliation where distributable cash first appears in the disclosure document; and - (v) explain any changes in the composition of distributable cash when compared to previously disclosed measures.

-2.6 What format of distributable cash reconciliation should be used?
+2.6 What are our expectations about the format of the distributable cash reconciliation?

-When presenting a reconciliation of distributable cash to cash flows from operating activities, income trusts should discuss any adjustments included in the reconciliation and these adjustments should be grouped separately based on the nature of the adjustment.
-In addition, income trusts should avoid reconciling cash flows from operating activities to a subtotal that is not a minimum line item in the financial statements required by the issuer's GAAP (for example, profit or loss is a minimum line item).
+When presenting a reconciliation of distributable cash, income trusts should discuss any adjustments included in the reconciliation and these adjustments should be grouped separately based on the nature of the adjustment.
+In addition, income trusts should avoid the use of non-GAAP income measures in the reconciliation of distributable cash.
+For example, it is inappropriate to include non-GAAP measures such as EBITDA, Adjusted EBITDA, and Pro Forma Net Income in the distributable cash reconciliation.